juju2143/flufflepuff/README.md

 Implementations
 ---------------
 This is the reference implementation released under GPL, so feel free to make your own implementation in other languages.
-Be sure to link back to the [original project's page](https://github.com/juju2143/flufflepuff) on your project page and tell me about it so I can link you here.
+You'll want to link back to the [original project's page](https://github.com/juju2143/flufflepuff) on your project page and tell me about it so I can link you here, it will be greatly appreciated.

 * [Implementation in Javascript by Lunar Fire](http://lunarfire.info/flufflefuck/)